MayukhSobo/Awesome-Snippets/README.md

 # Awesome-Snippets :heartbeat:
-Some awesome snippets for the data science community
+Some awesome snippets for the Coding(Mostly Data science) community

 > Snippets with :fire: are used by me a lot